Table of contents

 When dealing with sensitive patient information, security is paramount.
 Blaze understands this and goes the extra mile to ensure your healthcare data remains protected.
 Here's how:

-2. Secure infrastructure with 2FA, SSO, and audit logs: Blaze uses a robust security infrastructure that includes two-factor authentication (2FA) and single sign-on (SSO).
-Additionally, comprehensive audit logs meticulously track all data access and changes, providing complete transparency and accountability.
+2. Secure infrastructure with 2FA, SSO, and audit logs: Blaze’s security infrastructure includes two-factor authentication (2FA) and single sign-on (SSO).
+Additionally, audit logs track all data access and changes, providing complete transparency and accountability.

 2. Microsoft SQL Server

 Microsoft SQL Server is a familiar name in the database world, known for its reliability and robust security features.
-For healthcare organizations prioritizing data security, SQL Server offers a solid foundation for managing sensitive patient information.
-Its capabilities ensure compliance with HIPAA regulations.
+For healthcare organizations prioritizing data security, SQL Server offers a solid foundation for managing sensitive patient information, which is HIPAA compliant when used with Azure.

 But it's important to keep in mind that SQL Server requires a certain level of technical expertise for setup and maintenance.